BabaOlumoh/iam-engineering-portfolio/04-conditional-access-zero-trust/break-glass-strategy.md

 ## Emergency Access Procedure

 1. Confirm normal administrator access is unavailable.
-2. Obtain approval from authorised incident lead where possible.
+2. Obtain approval from the authorised incident lead where possible.
 3. Retrieve emergency access credential using approved secure process.
 4. Sign in using the emergency access account.
 5. Resolve the issue causing lockout or outage.